ASA 108, Offshore Passagemaking | Modern Sailing

 Prerequisites:

 Candidates for this course must be in good health and fit for activities aboard a sailing vessel underway continuously for multiple days and nights.
-Course prerequisites include ASA 106, Advanced Coastal Cruising, and ASA 107, Celestial Navigation.
-It is possible to fulfill the ASA 107 prerequisite with either ASA 107, Celestial Navigation or ASA 117, Basic Celestial Endorsement, which are available online at https://asa.com/starpath.
+Course prerequisites include ASA 106, Advanced Coastal Cruising, and ASA 107, Celestial Navigation or ASA 117, Basic Celestial Endorsement.
+These are available in person at Modern Sailing or online at https://americansailing.com/starpath.

 Share This Page